 Acknowledgements.
-This study has been funded by the German Federal Ministry of Education and Research through the SPACES-II CA-SISAC project (grant no. 03F0796A).
-The model simulations used in this study were performed with resources provided by the North-German Supercomputing Alliance (HLRN).
+The model simulations used in this study were performed with resources provided by the North German Supercomputing Alliance (HLRN).
 The authors thank Siren Rühs and Franziska Schwarzkopf for helpful discussions regarding the analysis of the surface and oceanic circulation.